Well, we’ve made it.

 Realizing that you will need more gas down the way, you purchase and fill up an extra 5-gallon jug, just to be safe.

 As you continue on your journey, you run over a nail and your tire goes flat.
 You forgot to check for a spare tire before you left and you now realize you don’t have one.

 After pushing the car to yet another gas station, you patch your tire and dig into your food and water supplies once more.
-You don’t want to spend too much money, so you use up the 5-gallons of emergency gas rather than fill up at the station.
+You don’t want to spend too much money because you are running out of it quickly, so you use up the 5-gallons of emergency gas rather than fill up at the station.

 The key to being successful in your pursuit of your goals is to understand, accept, and plan for setbacks, because they are going to happen.

 You cannot always be all or nothing in your journey.
 Give it your absolute best effort and try to improve every day, but understand that there will be some days where you get off track.
 That’s fine.
 As long as you continually focus on the goal at hand and try to better yourself each day, all those setbacks won’t amount to anything in the long run.

 However, if at the first sign of setback you feel as though it is a lost cause, you’re going to fail.